Last updated: March 2026

 If you have a dairy intolerance as well as celiac, then milk chocolate may cause you some discomfort.
 Dark chocolate may be a better choice.

-As I’m writing this, it’s almost a week until Easter and I’m seeing all kinds of chocolaty treats in the stores.
-Is this gluten free chocolate?
+Easter chocolate can be especially tricky.
+Specialty products can have fillings, coatings or other additives.
 Let’s look at some of the popular ones.
 Keep in mind that formulations and labelling laws are different in depending on the country so always check the label.

 Balance is key.
 Having a sweet treat can brighten your day and make you feel a little less deprived.